YasushiKobayashi/wodpress/wordpress/wp-content/plugins/wordpress-23-related-posts-plugin/readme.txt

 1. WordPress Related Posts Default Theme.
 2. WordPress Related Posts responsive theme on a Galaxy Nexus and iPhone 4s.

 == Terms of service ==
 The plugin source code is released under GPLv2.
-Usage of our service is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).
+Usage of our service is governed by [Sovrn Terms of Service](http://www.sovrn.com/editorial-network-terms-of-service/) and [Sovrn Privacy Policy](http://www.sovrn.com/privacy-policy/).

 == Upgrade Notice ==